-If anyone relies on you for financial support, you should strongly consider life insurance.
+If anyone relies on you for financial support, you should strongly consider the benefits of life insurance.
 Most employers offer group life insurance benefits but you may find that having an individual life insurance policy might be more cost effective and be portable should you change jobs.

-Look at the following to help determine how much coverage you need:
+Look at the following to help determine how much life insurance coverage you need:

 - Annual income